g8rdier/qml-credit-risk-benchmark/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for educational purposes as part of a university course.
+This project was created for educational purposes as part of a university course.

 ---